SarahKnits/EasyPieces-notebook/November 30.md

 **What questions do you have for your critique partners?
 How can they best help you?**

+At this point, I've mostly solidified my design and what I need to do to complete this project.
+I would like feedback on what errors messages should say to be most understandable to people without a CS background.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**